mealie-recipes/mealie/README.md

   - Expose notes in the API to allow external applications to access relavent information for meal plans
 #### Database Import / Export
   - Easily Import / Export your recipes from the UI
-  - Export recipes in markdown format for universal access
+  - Export recipes in into custom files using Jinja2 templates
-    - Use the default or a custom jinja2 template

 ### Built With